10-Year-Old Boy Unselfishly Returns Special Football To Eagles QB Nate Sudfeld

 Here’s where things went a little sideways.
 This was Sudfeld’s first career touchdown pass.

-A quickly negotiated exchanged.
+It was a quickly negotiated exchange.
 It’s a gesture by a 10-year-old boy from Northumberland County that has since earned him praise.

 “I’m happy we gave it back to him because everyone will want their first career touchdown pass, and he deserves it,” Cohen said.